ES2Spring2020-ComputinginEngineering/project-2-lanemccarty/README.md

 #centroid points.

 -def assign(array_centroids, glucose, hemoglobin): assigns each data point a label based on which centroid it is closest to. takes three arguments array_centroids, glucose, and hemoglobin.
-It then returns a numpy array of arguments.
+It then returns the assignment and distance of each point.

 -def update(k, assignment, glucose, hemoglobin): updates the location of each centroid based on the means of the data points assigned to that cluster.
 It takes four arguments k which is the number of clusters desired to use, assingment which is the array of assignments and glucose and hemoglobin.
 It then returns an array of updated centroids.